 Travelling from the A55, the North Wales Express Way would be the natural route, from here exit at Junction 11, sign posted Bangor/ Betws-y-Coed.
 After leaving the junction you will arrive at a roundabout which is signposted for Llanberis.
 Take the third exit on the to the A424, at the end of this road there is a T-Junction, turn left on to the A4086 and this will lead you straight in to Llanberis.

-Llyn Padarn is a large lake and whilst a beautiful walk if your aim is to photograph The lonely Tree you will want to head straight there.
+Llyn Padarn is a large lake and whilst a beautiful walk if your aim is to photograph the lone tree you will want to head straight there.
 When you head towards Llanberis you will see signs for Snowdonia Watersports.

 You want to take an immediate and rather sharp left in to the road as shown below.

-The car park closest to The Lonely Tree can be found opposite Snowdonia Watersports as shown by the blue shopping pin in the second map.
+The car park closest to the lone tree can be found opposite Snowdonia Watersports as shown by the blue shopping pin in the second map.

-The Lonely Tree can be found a short distance from the car park, as shown by the red dropped pin below.
+The lone tree can be found a short distance from the car park, as shown by the red dropped pin below.

 Now that you know how to get there, lets talk about best times to visit...